Science-Backed · Updated June 2026 · Source-Verified Educational Content

 🚫Who Should NOT Take Magnesium Glycinate

-• You take bisphosphonate drugs (Fosamax, Boniva, Actonel): Same chelation issue — magnesium significantly reduces bisphosphonate absorption.
-Take bisphosphonates at least 2 hours before or after magnesium.
+• Bisphosphonates (alendronate/Fosamax, risedronate/Actonel): Magnesium reduces bisphosphonate absorption.
+Take bisphosphonates on an empty stomach at least 2 hours before or 4 hours after magnesium.

 MYTH